EdJoPaTo/website-stalker-example/org/rust-lang/doc/cargo-reference-semver-html.md

 #### [Minor: Adding `repr(C)` to a default representation](#repr-c-add) ####

 It is safe to add `repr(C)` to a struct, union, or enum with [the default representation](../../reference/type-layout.html#the-default-representation).
-This is safe because users should not make assumptions about the alignment, layout, or size of types with with the default representation.
+This is safe because users should not make assumptions about the alignment, layout, or size of types with the default representation.

 ```
 // MINOR CHANGE